usc-isi-i2/kgtk/tutorial/README.md

 ```
 python -m ipykernel install --user --name=kgtk-env
 ```
+8. Download the files needed for the tutorial:

+- `wikidata.sqlite3.small.db` (~8GB).
+This file is optional.
+If you downloaded it, the tutorial will run much faster, as it won't have to spend time building this file.
+It will save you waiting for one to five minutes in some commands.
-8. Download the files `wikidata.sqlite3.small.db` (~8GB) and `text-embedding.tsv` (672 MB) from here: https://drive.google.com/drive/folders/19Swrp2ZzyHcdVE-ytapw21ug4dMeHW9y?usp=sharing beforehand.
+- `text-embedding.tsv` (672 MB) from here: https://drive.google.com/drive/folders/19Swrp2ZzyHcdVE-ytapw21ug4dMeHW9y?usp=sharing

-9. Download the mini-version of wikidata that we use for the tutorial from https://drive.google.com/drive/folders/1nDeNpYF8pdnN9pgD-vhbGNP4mmfiJgRJ?usp=sharing.
+9. If you are not using the cached sqlite file, you need to download the mini-version of wikidata that we use for the tutorial from https://drive.google.com/drive/folders/1nDeNpYF8pdnN9pgD-vhbGNP4mmfiJgRJ?usp=sharing.
 Right-click on the folder and select `Download`

 10. Create the config file required for tutorial
 ```